pimcore/pimcore/doc/Development_Documentation/10_Ecommerce_Framework/05_Index_Service/07_Product_List.md

 Product Index implementation specific.
 Detailed method documentation is available in [in-source documentation](https://github.com/pimcore/pimcore/blob/master/pimcore/lib/Pimcore/Bundle/EcommerceFrameworkBundle/IndexService/ProductList/IProductList.php).

-For getting a Produt List instance suitable for the current Product Index implementation and filter for products see following code sample:
+For how to get a Product List instance suitable for the current Product Index implementation and filter for products see following code sample:

 ```php